Top Five Reasons to Join an Association

 Are you thinking of joining a professional association or making better use of your existing membership?
 If so, you’re not alone.
-There are over 90,000 trade, industry, and professional associations in the US with millions of members.
-These members find many benefits in joining and participating in professional associations.
-Here are five of the most powerful.
+There are over 90,000 trade, industry, and professional associations in the US with millions of members—all gaining the career and networking benefits of membership.
+Here are twelve of the most powerful to consider.

 TOP 5 reasons:

 - Continuing Education.
 Membership can give you access to certification or recertification credits for in-person education or recorded educational content on-demand to fit your schedule and your pocketbook!
 Members typically receive discounted or complimentary rates for registration.

 - Mentorship Opportunities.
 Mentorship can help you advance your career, but nearly half of all professionals never have the opportunity to be a mentee or serve as a mentor.
 Look for associations that provide mentorship programs to get the most out of your membership.
 Some programs you might find are New Member Familiarization, New to the Field, and Student Nurturing.

 - Leadership Opportunities.
 Career growth doesn’t just happen in the office.
 In fact, expanding your professional experience outside of the office benefits your career and your current employer.
 Find out how you can get involved – sit on a board, serve on a committee, volunteer at an event, or share your expertise by speaking at an educational event.

 - Sharpen Your Competitive Edge.
 One of the biggest benefits of joining an association is the pool of knowledge and talent to draw from.
 Take advantage of the association’s educational resources, share best practices with peers and access member only information and advanced training opportunities to maintain an edge over non-members.